Costa Rica Tours for Solo Travelers | Solo Trekker

 Costa Rica Tours for Solo Travelers: Adventure Vacations:

-A third option exists for single travelers looking to pick up the tempo.
+A third option exists for Costa Rica singles vacations if you looking to pick up the tempo.

 - Beyond placid bird watching and snapping photos of wildlife, Costa Rica offers abundant opportunities for adventure vacations for singles.
 That ranges from zip lining high above the treetops.